codepath/android_guides/Using-DBFlow.md

 #### Adding to Manifest file

 The final step is for the Content Provider to be exposed.
 If you wish for other apps to be able to view this data, set `android:exported` to be true.
 Otherwise, if you only wish the existing application to query this content provider, set the value to be false.
+Note that DBFlow3 uses underscore (`_`) instead of the dollar sign (`$`) as the separator:

 ```xml
 <provider